 (Global share: 30%) | Oil-water Separator Sludge | 60~70 | 10~15 | 25~35 |

-The fuel oil recycled from TDU has diversified applications that make recycled fuel oil popular in the market.
+The naphtha and non-standard diesel recycled from tdu unit has diversified applications that make recycled oil popular in the market.
 This gives it a wide range of sales channels.
 See the following uses:

-The solid residues produced by TDU unit also generate incomes as long as placement properly:
+The solid residues produced by tdu also generate incomes as long as placement properly:

 Many companies need to handle waste sludge in compliance with regulations, but lack relevant equipment, so they will seek third-party services.
 Investors can provide oil sludge treatment services to this industries, charge environmental protection disposal fees, and form a long-term and stable profit model.
 The relevant industries are as follows: